TankerHQ/spec/blocks_format.md

 Notes:

 - The author field of the root block is always 0-filled.
+- The signature field of the root block is always 0-filled.
 - The appId is the hash of the root block, linking it to the public signature key

 ### DeviceCreation v1